How To Keep Your Tools & Equipment Safe as a Tradesman

 Personalise Your Tools

-We have mentioned this in our previous Tool Insurance blogs, but personalising your tools is smart.
+We have mentioned this in our previous guide to tool insurance, but personalising your tools is smart.
 It makes them easy to identify should they go missing and even harder to sell if a thief tries this.

 You could paint a mark on every item you have.
 Better yet, you could scribe your initials into each tool.
 There are also MI5 level tricks you can play, such as a highlighter pen that only shows up under UV light.
 Whatever it is, they will all benefit you when managing your tool safety.